Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 " Bottom-line, we fund our FAIR Trade activities out of fair TRADE. "

-When we had to choose a name for our company, we tried to register many many names and they were all taken – so we made something up – Pieter’s favourite colour was Turquoise and Rain’s was Purple – So TURQLE.
+In the beginning, we tried to register a number of names that 'meant' something, and they were all taken; so we made something up – Pieter’s favourite colour was Turquoise and Rain’s was Purple – So TURQLE.

-Turqle is about great PEOPLE stories, but it is equally about good FOOD stories.
+Turqle is about great people stories and good food stories.

-Most of the Turqle crew are food nuts.
-We often go on food trips, celebrate by cooking together and on special occasions, we look for new food experiences...
+Most of the Turqle crew are foodies.
+We go on food trips, celebrate by cooking together and on special occasions, we look for new food experiences...

 For us, the real test of a product is whether we'll use it in our own kitchens...
-If there is even a doubt, we're back to the test kitchen with that product.
+If there is even a doubt, that product goes back to the test kitchen.

 We want our customers to come back – and keep coming back – because we sell great tasting food that make them happy too!

-Fair Trade food is about 'how' we do business, how we deal with the producers and workers and our customers.
-But when it comes to making the sauce (or blending the spice), it has to happen 'by the book' - the FSC 22000 book.
+Fair Trade is about 'how' we do business, how we deal with the producers and workers and our customers.

 90% of our business is export into Europe, the UK, USA and Australia.
-We cannot afford a single 'slip' - people's lives depend on us doing things 'right', so we have to make sure that all the stainless steel and white coats are in place, even if it means that most of our producer pictures ar not very 'artisinal'...
+We cannot afford a single 'slip' - people's lives depend on us doing things 'right', so we have to make sure that all the stainless steel and white coats are in place, even if it means that our producer pictures are not very 'artisinal'...

 " What does Turqle actually do? "

-And perhaps, the question they are really asking is: "What value are we adding to the chains between our producers and our trading partners?".
+Perhaps, the question people are really asking is: "What value are we adding between our producers and our trading partners?".

 Big picture: Turqle is an umbrella organization.
-It means we have a central ethos (Fair Trade) – and we approach everyone we trade with, as if they share our values - and to be honest, sometimes they do, and sometimes, perhaps not so much...
+It means we have a central ethos (Fair Trade) – and we approach everyone we trade with as if they share our values.

-From an operational point of view, we buy the products from our producers and sell them on to our trading partners.
-In effect, our producers get paid even if things go wrong and we do not get paid – and it happens – not often, but it happens.
+We buy the products from our producers (they invoice us on delivery) and sell them on to our trading partners.
+This means our producers get paid even if things go wrong and we do not get paid – and it happens – not often, but it happens.

 Product Development